 To start the whole procedure, you should firstly remove Omerta ransomware and then follow our “Data recovery” guide at the end of this post.
-However, first of all, download and install an anti-malware tool, for example, Reimage, and run a full system scan.
+However, first of all, download and install an anti-malware tool, for example, ReimageIntego, and run a full system scan.
 This program will help you get rid of malicious files from your computer system without emptying your pockets.
-Do not let criminals gain profit from you as the more they succeed, the more attempts will be made against other users.
+Do not let criminals gain profit from you like the more they succeed, the more attempts will be made against other users.

 Ransomware is often spread through spam emails which, from the first view, seem legitimate and safe messages.
 Such emails are always filled with specific documents attached that pretend to be legal and important files.
 This is due to trick the user and urge him/her to open the malicious content and activate the virus.
 Other popular ways for ransomware-type viruses to spread around are: